phenobarbital/proxylists/README.md

-# proxylist
+# proxylists

-Get a list of free proxy servers from different providers
+Proxylists is a simple tool for getting a list of proxy IPs from free proxy servers using several providers.

 ## Supported Providers: